Synergy Score

 Vetiver smells like freshly turned earth after rainfall, mixed with dry hay and a whisper of smoke.
 Imagine walking through a sun-baked field where roots and soil still hold morning dew—that's the grounding, slightly dusty quality you'll encounter.
 There's an almost savoury, mineral-like character, with hints of cedarwood and green tea.
 It's simultaneously earthy and arid, never sweet, with a faint green-wood quality that feels both calming and deeply natural.
 Think of it as the scent of resilience and stability in olfactory form.

-28 fragrances featuring Bitter orange and Vetiver together
+28 fragrances featuring bitter orange and vetiver together

 Acqua di Parma